-You can access your database via Web Control Center.
+You can access your database via the Web Control Center.
 When you're running a studio, you will most likely have a database set up.
 This enables all the artists working on your production to share the same scenes and assets.

-Web Control Center lets you host this database on the Internet.
+The Web Control Center lets you host this database on the Internet.
 This way, freelancers can log in from anywhere with an Internet connection.
 Then they can download a scene from the database, work on it, and upload it again.

-You no longer to spend time copying files to an FTPor have an admin exporting and importing files from the database.
-You can do it all directly through Web Control Center.
+You no longer need to spend time copying files to an FTPor require an administrator to export and import files from the database.
+You can do it all directly through the Web Control Center.

-To learn more about Web Control Center, refer to the following guides:
+To learn more about the Web Control Center, refer to the following guides:

-- Installation Guide - Control Center Guide
+- · Installation Guide - · Control Center Guide

-Chapter 4: Animation Workflow
+Chapter 3: Animation Workflow